TopPilot8362/SSA-eAIP/docs/Enroute/FNAN/fnan.md

 d.
 6 minutes if the preceding aircraft is maintaining a Mach number 0,05 faster than the following.

 e.
 5 minutes if the preceding aircraft is maintaining a Mach number 0,06 faster than the following.

+Once the minimum of 10 minutes longitudinal separation based on the MNT is provided, the preceding aircraft shall maintain a Mach number equal or faster than the following.

+## Selcal

+SELCAL is available within the FNAN FIR airspace.

+## SLOP

+SLOP is possible on all enroute ATS routes between FL290 and FL410.

+## VFR rules

+VFR flights shall not be operated above FL200 without approval.